Miga Miga Avasaram: Cast

-Plot

-Female police constable Samandhi is forced to stand on a bridge on a hot day at great length while her male superintendent refuses to give her leave to use the toilet.
-After struggling at length, she eventually wets her trousers in the rain and cries.

 Soundtrack

 Ishaan Dev composed the film's soundtrack and director Cheran wrote a song.

 Release

-Upon release, Chief Minister Edappadi Palaniswamy viewed the movie and recommended the movie be screened for 200 female police officers.
+Upon release, Chief Minister Edappadi Palaniswamy viewed the film and recommended it be screened for 200 female police officers.

 Reception

 The Times of India gave the film a 2 out of 5 stars stating that "The only takeaway is the decent performance by Sri Priyanka, who managed to convey the harrowing experience women face during such situations".
-The Deccan Chronicle gave the film two and a half out of five stars and wrote how "The writing could have been better and the length of the movie also plays spoilsport.
+Deccan Chronicle gave the film two and a half out of five stars and wrote how "The writing could have been better and the length of the movie also plays spoilsport.
 Nevertheless, MMA is a well-intentioned film with a message.
 These small glitches can be overlooked".